shivannis/xandr-docs-public/xandr-docs/articles/monetize/view-campaign-details.md

 - **Convs** - Number of times conversion pixels under the parent line item have loaded.
 Note that a conversion pixel load does not necessarily mean that a conversion was attributed to the campaign.
 To get information about attributed conversions, rather than just conversion pixel loads, see [Reporting on Conversions](reporting-on-conversions.md).
 - **CTR (Click Through Rate)** - Percentage of impressions that resulted in clicks for this campaign.
 - **Revenue** - Money the advertiser has paid or will pay your network as a result of this campaign.
 - **Media Cost (USD)** - Money your network has spent buying media for the campaign.
-Media Cost always appears in USD, as that is the currency in which Xandr transacts.
+Media Cost always appears in USD, as that is the currency in which Microsoft Advertising transacts.
 If the campaign has a specific lifetime media cost budget, this field may show a visualization of how well the campaign is pacing for the selected quickstats interval.
 See [Pacing Bars](view-campaign-details.md) for more details.
 - **Rev eCPM** - Money the advertiser has paid or will pay your network per 1000 impressions.
 - **Cost eCPM** - Money your network has spent per 1000 impressions for the campaign.
-Cost eCPM always appears in USD, as that is the currency in which Xandr transacts.
+Cost eCPM always appears in USD, as that is the currency in which Microsoft Advertising transacts.
 - **Cost eCPA (USD)** - Money your network has spent buying media per conversion for the campaign.
-Cost eCPA always appears in USD, as that is the currency in which Xandr transacts.
+Cost eCPA always appears in USD, as that is the currency in which Microsoft Advertising transacts.

 ## Pacing bars